zomnium/garphql-spec/README.md

 introspection system.

-We designed the type system, so we know what types are available, but if we didn't, we can ask GraphQL, by querying the `__schema` field, always available on the root type of a Query.
+We designed the type system, so we know what types are available, but if we didn't, we can ask GarphQL, by querying the `__schema` field, always available on the root type of a Query.
 Let's do so now, and ask what types are available.

 ```graphql